-Code Section Description 12-36-120(5) Sales of food or drink products to licensed retail merchants for use as ingredients in preparing ready to eat food or drink sold at retail 12-36-140(C)(1) Purchases of tangible personal property from outside the state and transported to South Carolina for storage and for the exclusive purpose of subsequently transporting it outside of South Carolina for first use outside of South Carolina (Applies to use tax) 12-36-140(C)(2) Purchases of tangible personal property from outside the state and transported to South Carolina for the purpose of first being manufactured, processed, or compounded into other tangible personal property that will be transported and used solely outside of South Carolina (Applies to use tax) 12-36-140(C)(3) Purchases of tangible personal property for the purpose of being distributed as cooperative direct mail promotional advertising materials by means of interstate carrier, a mailing house, or a United State Post Office to residents of this State from locations both inside and outside the state (Applies to use tax).
-12-36-910(C) Charges for or use of certain data processing.
-See, South Carolina Code §12-36-910(C) for a definition of "data processing."
+Code Section Description 12-36-120(4) Sales of materials, containers, cores, labels, sacks or bags used incident to the sale and delivery of tangible personal property, or used by manufacturers, processors and compounders in shipping tangible personal property 12-36-120(5) Sales of food or drink products to licensed retail merchants for use as ingredients in preparing ready to eat food or drink sold at retail 12-36-140(C)(1) Purchases of tangible personal property from outside the state and transported to South Carolina for storage and for the exclusive purpose of subsequently transporting it outside of South Carolina for first use outside of South Carolina (applies to use tax) 12-36-140(C)(2) Purchases of tangible personal property from outside the state and transported to South Carolina for the purpose of first being manufactured, processed, or compounded into other tangible personal property that will be transported and used solely outside of South Carolina (applies to use tax) 12-36-140(C)(3) Purchases of tangible personal property for the purpose of being distributed as cooperative direct mail promotional advertising materials by means of interstate carrier, a mailing house, or a United State Post Office to residents of this State from locations both inside and outside the state (applies to use tax) 12-36-910(C) Charges for or use of certain data processing.
+See, S.C.
+Code Ann. § 12- 36-910(C) for a definition of "data processing"